joswr1ght/pptxurlcheck/README.md

 ...
 ```

+## Ignored URLs

+Pptxurlcheck ignores several URL patterns that don't make sense for validation
+purposes:

++ RFC1918 private IP addresses
++ Loopback IP addresses
++ localhost
++ Domains ending in .onion and .i2p

 Optionally, a file ending with a `.txt` extension may be added at any position
 in the command line.
-This file should include a list of URLs to ignore from
+This file should include a list of URLs to ignore from the
-the URL check report, one per line.
+URL check report, one per line.
 The URL in the ignore file must be an exact
 match for the URL in the PowerPoint file to be ignored:

 ```